 - Don't make it personal.

-Each of our studios has a regular Design Share meeting set up.
+Each of our Teams has a regular Design Share meeting set up.
 During this time,

 every Designer has the opportunity to share work being done and collect feedback

 Similar to a PR Buddy, find someone that is working on a project where you can

 Sometimes the best choice is to receive feedback asynchronously.
 This could be

 because of location, timezones, or other variables that are preventing in-person

 critique.
 When posting on a tool for feedback, make sure that you're still

 asking for feedback on specific parts of the design and that the people leaving